 - If bone grafting is needed

-- Exact size and location of implants
+- Exact location for the implants

 - Use 3-D navigation technology during placement to achieve exact position, angle, and depth for each fixture